 Obviously, this dives into the argument of evil, which I don’t get too much into as it has been addressed many times over.
 One thing I would say is that no obligation exists for God to stop any and every murder that takes place at any given moment.
-It also assumes a modern view of love rather than Biblical love, which I address here.
-In addition, I will direct readers to this article by Glenn Miller in regards to God’s intervening on our behalf.
+I will direct readers to this article by Glenn Miller in regards to God’s intervening on our behalf.

 3. If we’re supposed to be God’s special creatures, then the universe is full of a lot of wasted space.